 Real Estate Crowdfunding

 There is a way to dip your toe in real estate investing and start making the stock market average or better in returns than investing 1000 dollars in real estate.

-Online platforms like Fundrise, RealtyMogul, and Rich Uncles enable you to buy shares in commercial or residential real estate, similar to the crowdsourcing model described in P2P lending.
+Online platforms enable you to buy shares in commercial or residential real estate, similar to the crowdsourcing model described in P2P lending:

 This type of investing is also known as keeping an electronic Real Estate Investment Trust (eREIT).